 stchar10@msu.edu

-Justin St. Charles is a Strategic Retention Manager in the Office of the Provost, Undergraduate Education at Michigan State University.
+Justin St. Charles is the Strategic Retention Manager in the Office of the Provost, Undergraduate Education at Michigan State University.
 St. Charles has a wide spectrum of student success leadership experience as well as extensive experience working on behalf of student success in policy, programming, and research.
 St. Charles is a clinically-licensed social worker and professor of practice in the School of Social Work with a background in student mental health and well-being, substance use, relationship violence, and grief and bereavement who is currently supervising the clinical licensure of several higher education professionals.
 Before serving as a Strategic Retention Manager, St. Charles was an Academic Advising Director for Exploratory and Exploring students specializing in purpose planning, academic support and resiliency, and reinstatement policy redevelopment.
-St. Charles is a proud first-generation student having earned his MSW and B.A. in Psychology from MSU.
-Furthermore, he is currently a Ph.D. candidate in the Higher, Adult, and Lifelong Education (HALE) program at MSU focusing his research on student success, grief and bereavement, and popular culture/public pedagogy.
+St. Charles is a proud first-generation student having earned his Ph.D. in the Higher, Adult, and Lifelong Education (HALE) program at MSU and previously earned an MSW and B.A. in Psychology from MSU as well.
+His research focuses primarily on student success, grief and bereavement, and popular culture/public pedagogy.

 Julia Barnes (she/they) is a Strategic Retention Coordinator in the Office of the Provost, Undergraduate Education at Michigan State University.
 Prior to starting this role, Julia worked in several offices across MSU including the Writing Center, Residence Education and Housing Services, TRIO Student Support Services, and Undergraduate Education.
 Julia is committed to student mental health, trauma, access, and addressing systemic issues across higher education.